Frequently Asked Questions

 What can I do with old appliances that I wish to get rid of?

-The Transfer Stations and the Tom Howe Landfill Site will accept old appliances.
-However, if they contain Freon, (Fridges, Air Conditioners, Dehumidifiers, etc.) it must be removed by a licenced technician and tagged prior to entering the landfill.
+The Transfer Stations will accept old appliances.
+However, if they contain Freon, (Fridges, Air Conditioners, Dehumidifiers, etc.) it must be removed by a licensed technician and tagged prior to entering the landfill.

 If I own a business, am I able to participate in the Household Hazardous Waste Days held by the County in the spring and fall?